6 Ways To Support Your Postpartum Hair (That actually work)

 You know that amazing feeling when a stylists’ magical fingers massage your scalp during a wash at the hair salon?
 You can recreate that feeling at home.
 Ok, it's not entirely the same, but massaging your scalp is not only relaxing but beneficial as well.
 It brings blood flow and circulation to your hair follicles, which is a necessary component of a healthy scalp, and healthy hair growth.

-Giving yourself a 5-minute scalp massage will provide much needed stimulation, as well as remove any unwanted build up from your scalp (which can also be the cause of slow growth and fall out!)
-Using a scalp oil like the Oh Hey Mama Hair Serum while you massage, also introduces nourishing and stimulating ingredients to help you grow (and regrow) your best-looking hair ever!
-Keep the hair serum in for as long as you like- all day, for an hour, or 45 minutes.
+Giving yourself a 5-minute scalp massage a day will provide much needed stimulation, as well as remove any unwanted build up from your scalp (which can also be the cause of slow growth and fall out).
+Add a nourishing hair serum or scalp oil while you massage to introduce stimulating ingredients to help you grow (and regrow) your best-looking hair ever!
+Keep the hair serum in for as long as you like - all day, for an hour, 45 minutes, or while you sleep.
 The longer it’s in, the more it will naturally distribute to your ends, giving you a full hair treatment.
-Fine haired ladies, don’t worry - this is a leave-then-wash-out product that will leave your hair moisturized but never heavy or oily.
+Fine haired ladies, don’t worry - our Restorative Hair Serum is a leave-then-wash-out product that will leave your hair moisturized but never heavy or oily.

-Pair that with a sulfate-free, and nourishing all-natural scalp wash like the Oh Hey Mama Hair Scalp Wash for an extra boost of cleansing, and love.
+Pair that with a deep-cleansing and sulfate-free all-natural scalp wash, like our Nourishing Scalp Wash (like shampoo, only better!) for an extra boost of scalp love.
 This scalp wash will not only remove build-up but will help stimulate your follicles alongside the scalp massage by balancing your natural scalp oils and fighting DHT.
-Not to mention that it smells ah-mazing.
+Not to mention that it smells amazing!

 Protective hairstyles for sleep are also important to consider.
 Sleeping may be a luxury at the moment, but by sleeping in loose braids, you’ll keep your hair free from looking like a bird’s nest in the morning.
 You can take the nighttime hair routine a step further with a silk pillowcase.
 Cotton pillowcases allow your hair to intertwine in the cotton fibers, causing tangles and breakage - so not great for your postpartum locks. *Bonus point* your skin also loves a good silk pillowcase.